Whey vs Casein Protein: Which is Better for You?

 - Mutant Casein: Another strong player in the casein protein market, known for its effectiveness.

-When is Each Protein Better?
+When is Which Protein Better?

 Choose whey protein if:

-- You want fast post-workout recovery.
+- You want fast recovery after a workout.

 - Your goal is maximum muscle growth.

-- You need protein in the morning to kick-start your metabolism.
+- You need protein in the morning to kickstart your metabolism.

 - You are looking for a high BCAA content.